-You might say we are not talking about risking everything in gambling on active management as the “worst case” is that we underperform by 1 percent to 2 percent over the long haul.
+You might say we are not talking about risking everything in gambling on active management as the “worst-case” is that we underperform by 1 percent to 2 percent over the long haul.

 While this may be true, do you know how much more at risk “everything” is?
 Do you know what winning the bet buys or what losing costs?

-For this article we’ll assume that we are comfortable taking on some risk to buy a lifestyle that provides reasonable confidence (80 percent chance of exceeding your targeted goal) of a $225,000 retirement income.
+For this article, we’ll assume that we are comfortable taking on some risk to buy a lifestyle that provides reasonable confidence (80 percent chance of exceeding your targeted goal) of a $225,000 retirement income.

 The active bet of using money managers or mutual funds introduces additional potential risk (and potential reward) beyond that which we consciously accept with the markets.

-The passive implementation, with its certainty that it will track the markets, less expenses, barely increases this risk.
+The passive implementation, with its certainty that it will track the markets, fewer expenses, barely increases this risk.
 It represents our true odds (80 percent chance) of exceeding our goals if we invest in “the markets,” as defined by Wealthcare’s model allocations.

 (Caution: This isn’t your typical simple passive indexing strategy and is a complicated story in itself.)